 Diverse ecosystems, rich wildlife

-The province's extremely diverse landforms provide habitat to equally rich and varied wildlife, from Canada lynx to wolverines to badgers and rattlesnakes.
+The province's extremely diverse landforms provide habitat to equally rich and varied wildlife, including Canada lynx, wolverine, badgers and rattlesnakes.

 Inland Temperate Rainforest